Compare the best plug-in hybrid (PHEV) SUVs

 A plug-in hybrid SUV uses two power sources — a petrol (or very occasionally a diesel) engine and an electric motor, which is powered by a large rechargeable battery.
 The idea is that you can combine the best of both electric and petrol worlds.

 It will depend on the model.
 Older models, with smaller batteries, will generally manage around 30 miles.
 Never models with bigger batteries will go for between 40 and as much as 60 miles.
-The best, newest models can manage a claimed 70 miles.
+The best, newest models can manage a claimed 70-plus miles.

 From a home three-pin socket, you’re looking at around three-to-five hours to charge a plug-in hybrid with a notional 13kWh battery.
 From a 7.4kW charging point, that can fall to around two hours.
 Obviously, cars with bigger batteries will take much longer, but those with the biggest power-packs can often use fast 50kW DC public charging points, achieving an 80 per cent charge in as little as 20 minutes.